Lake Chelan’s first sustainable

 The vines planted here include Cabernet Franc, Riesling, Sauvignon Blanc, Semillon, Gewürztraminer, and Malbec, all thriving in the southwest sun and efficient air drainage.

 The struggle is real for our vines, the nutrient-poor gravel soils keep the yields low, the wind adds intensity with thicker grape skins, natural vigor is reduced because of the porous soil but gives the wine that extra intensity.
+This is where we like to say “the harder the row, the finer the wine!”

 In 2016, two acres of gobelet-style, head-trained Phelps-clone Syrah were added and in 2019, a half-acre terraced block of gobelet-style, head-trained Grenache joined the party.
 They fit right in, promising even more excitement!